top of page

 About Us

-After several years of enduring a struggling post-9/11 Michigan economy, Tim and his young family set out in search of better financial opportunities and construction climes, settling in Phoenix, Arizona in early 2005.
-Here, he became a project manager on projects ranging from small residential additions and commercial tenant improvements, to overseeing the completion of an 8-acre private residential estate in the heart of Paradise Valley, including a 28,000 square foot home, several detached buildings, and multiple acres of hardscape.
-From there, he was hired as a project manager, estimator and salesman for a high-end, custom tile and hardscape company, where he eventually became the director of operations.
-This work in the southwest desert exposed Tim to a new and harsh environment where the construction materials and methods needed to withstand the arid climate conditions, extreme summer heat, torrential rains during the monsoon season, and periodic wind and dust storms.
+Tim and his young family set out in search of better financial opportunities and construction climes in early 2005 after several years of struggling through the post-9/11 Michigan economy.
+They settled in Phoenix, Arizona where Tim began working as a project manager for a small construction company that specialized in residential additions and commercial tenant improvements.
+Eventually he was hired by a large local homebuilder to oversee the completion of the owner's 8-acre estate in the heart of Paradise Valley which included a 28,000 square foot home, several detached buildings, and multiple acres of hardscape.
+After completing that assignment he left to work as a project manager, estimator, and salesman for a high-end, custom tile and hardscape company, where he eventually became the director of operations.
+Tim tackled new challenges building in the harsh desert climate where construction materials and methods needed to withstand extreme summer heat and mostly arid conditions intermittently interrupted by periods of high humidity from torrential monsoon rains and occasional severe wind and dust storms.

 Tim’s family has continued to grow since their move to North Idaho.
 Tim and Molly welcomed one of their foster sons back into their home in 2021 and finalized his adoption in 2022.
 Their oldest son married an amazing young lady in August 2022 and blessed Tim and Molly with their first grandchild a year later.
 Most recently their oldest daughter got married to an outstanding young man in October 2023.
 Life has been blessed living on a mountain of Hope.